 3. Define your audience

 Who are you talking to?
-Do you know the characteristics of your audience?
-Their habits?
+Do you know the characteristics of your audience and their habits?
 What do they like?

-Collecting data is key to understanding who is your audience.
-You can gather data from: social media, web and subscription analytics.
-If your website doesn’t have much traffic yet, try to focus on your social channels.
-They tend to grow faster and it’s easy to have a good understanding of factors like: age, gender, income and education.
-Based on that, you can work on a more accurate strategy to help grow your website too.
+Collecting data is key to understanding your audience.
+You can gather data from social media or web and subscription analytics.
+If your website doesn’t have much traffic, try to focus on your social channels.
+They tend to grow faster and it’s easy to get a good understanding of factors such as: age, gender, income and education.
+Based on that, you can work on a more accurate strategy to help grow your website, too.

-However, if you already have a lot of traffic and can build a users database, do it.
-Then take another step and invest some effort on creating a newsletter and also, on getting customers’ feedback.
-Whenever there is a sale, booking or event, in general, just ask your clients whether they are happy with their purchase, the service and every aspect of that, what you are offering.
+If you already have a lot of traffic and can build a user database, that is a great option.
+You could also invest in creating a newsletter and getting customer feedback.
+Whenever there is a sale, booking or event, ask your clients whether they are happy with their purchase, the service and every aspect of your offer.

 All this information will be useful to create your buyer persona: a detailed portrait of every type of potential client.